tystar86/python_exercises/Tasks/math.md

 ```

 #74.
->Write a Python program to select a random date in the current year.
+>Write a function to select a random date in the current year.

 **Expected Output :**
 ```